SkylineCommunications/dataminer-docs/connector-help/connector_help/WorldCast_Systems_Audemat_RDS_Encoder.md

 # WorldCast Systems Audemat RDS Encoder

-This is an SNMP driver that can be used to monitor a WorldCast Systems Audemat RDS Encoder.
+This is an SNMP connector that can be used to monitor a WorldCast Systems Audemat RDS Encoder.
 This device is a radio data system encoder with 1 RF input, 3 analog MPX inputs/outputs and 3 MPX through AES inputs/outputs.

 ## About